dps923/winter2017/notes/week_03/thursday.md

 Attempt to run.
 The first attempt will likely be unsuccessful, and will show you an error dialog.
 Follow its instructions to change a setting on your iOS device, to allow the app to be "verified" (installed).

 Then, attempt to run it again.
 It should run successfully from now on.
+<br><br>

 ### Debugging introduction
+To the beginner, debugging in Xcode can be intimidating.
+Using these notes, and other resources, we will attempt to get you comfortable with the debugging environment.

 ( more to come )
 <br>